samsonos/cms_api/docs/collection/Filtered.md

 This collection class is a child of [Generic collection class](Generic.md), the main purpose for this extension is to filter enitities collection using:
 * *navigation filter*
 * *additional field filter*

-This filtered collection approach should be instead of old ```CMS::getMaterialByStructures(...)``` method and gives alot more abilities and OOP approaches.

-> If now filters is configured this collection acts like [Generic collection](Generic.md).
+> If no filters is configured this collection acts like [Generic collection](Generic.md).

 ## Filtering
 All filtering can be done using: